 in their first year of study

-whose length of course was or is expected to be between 3 months and a year
+whose length of course was or is expected to be between three months and a year;

-who are not in the Student Record the previous year
+who were not in the Student Record the previous year

 who, if successfully linked to the MWS, have a lag between arrival and start of study of less than three months

 Data are split by academic year (1 August to 31 July).
 This is a slightly different reference period than that of the IPS data.
-This is not thought to significantly affect the distribution, as only 1.4% of short-term migrant HE students in the Student Record arrived in July in 2009/10.
+This is not thought to significantly affect the distribution, as only 1.4% of short-term migrant HE students in the Student Record arrived in July in 2009 to 2010.

 Individualised Learner Record and Lifelong Learning Wales Record

-Short-term immigration estimates for EEA FE students are distributed using aggregate data from the Learner Records provided by BIS and WG.
-These record government funded learners at FE level, including those studying English as a second language, at their term-time postcode.
-It also details length of course and previous domicile (place of residence).
+Short-term immigration estimates for EEA FE students are distributed using aggregate data from the Learner Records provided by the former Department for Business, Innovation and Skills (BIS) (now the Department for Business, Energy and Industrial Strategy (BEIS)) and the Welsh Government (WG).
+These record government-funded learners at FE level, including those studying English as a second language, at their term-time postcode.
+It also details length of course and country of domicile (place of residence) prior to studying.

-Short-term migrant students in the BIS and WG datasets are those who are domiciled abroad, aged 17 to 59 and whose course is expected to last 3 to 12 months which only include those who receive funding from the UK government and those studying at further education level.
+Short-term migrant students in the BIS and WG datasets are those who are domiciled abroad, aged 17 to 59 years and whose course is expected to last 3 to 12 months, which only include those who receive funding from the UK government and those studying at FE level.
 As with the HESA Student Record data, the data are split by academic year.
-The data are received as aggregates by length of study, local authority and previous domicile.
+The data are received as aggregates by length of study, local authority and previous country of domicile.
 Therefore, it is not possible to investigate the proportion of students that start their study in July.

-It should be noted that historically CAS data covered those applying for both grants of extensions and visas2.
-This was a key difference between the CoS data on workers, where these two groups could be separated, and the CAS data on students, where they could not.
-Where a combination of in and out of country applications were previously used, only out of country visa applications are now used for the distribution of non-London visitors.
+It should be noted that, historically, CAS data covered those applying for both grants of extensions (“in country” applications) and visas2 (“out of country” applications).
+This was an important difference between the Certificates of Sponsorship (CoS) data on workers, where these two groups could be separated, and the CAS data on students, where they could not.
+Where a combination of in country and out of country applications were previously used, only “out of country” applications are now used for the distribution in line with the CoS methodology.
 Other issues relating to CoS data, such as its basis on institution address rather than residential address, also apply to CAS data.

 In the CAS data, short-term migrant students are those whose certificates state that their course is expected to last 3 to 12 months.
 The CAS data include the name of the institution at which the student is studying.
-All students attending institutions that are in the HESA student record are removed in order to reduce double counting.
-CAS data are split into quarters and so exactly match ONS’s mid-year definition.
+All students attending institutions that are in the HESA Student Record are removed to prevent double counting.

 Grants of extensions of leave to remain for study